Cardiovascular Disease Fellowship

 - Cardiovascular Research

 The first year of fellowship is dedicated primarily to clinical training with the exception of fellows on the Research Track.
-Fellows rotate on the UH Cardiac Intensive Care Unit/Ward Service, UH and VA Cardiology Consultation Services and on the Graphics/Cardiac Rehabilitation Service.
+Fellows rotate on the UH Cardiac Intensive Care Unit/Ward Service, UH and VA Cardiology Consultation Services and on the Cardiac Electrophysiology and Pacemaker Service.
 In addition, fellows rotate in the UH or VA Cardiac Catheterization Laboratory and in the UH Echocardiography Laboratory.

 During the second year of fellowship, fellows rotate on the UH Cardiac Intensive Care Unit/Ward rotation and both UH and VA Cardiology Consultation Services.
 They receive more in-depth training in the UH and VA Cardiac Catheterization and the UH and VA Echocardiography Laboratories.
 They also rotate on the Cardiac Electrophysiology and Pacemaker Service and on the Nuclear Cardiology Service.

 During the third fellowship year, fellows receive additional training in the UH and VA Cardiac Catheterization Laboratories.
 They continue to receive training in Cardiac Electrophysiology and Pacing and in Nuclear Cardiology.
 In addition, they rotate on the Advanced Cardiac Imaging and Vascular rotations.

 The Fellow in Cardiovascular Disease is provided a broad spectrum of opportunities to acquire clinical experience in and knowledge of adult cardiovascular diseases in the inpatient setting, in the outpatient setting and in the clinical laboratories.
 The subsequent descriptions include the general goals and objectives of rotations in these venues in the form of milestones and summarize the scope of cardiovascular disease and experiences encountered by fellows during various clinical rotations.